numenta/nupic.core-legacy/README.md

 For all new work, tab settings are at 2 characters, replace tabs with spaces.
 The clang-format is LLVM style.

-## Debugging
+## Workflow: Debugging

-Creeating a debug build of the htm.core library and unit tests is the same as building any C++ application in Debug mode in any IDE as long as you do not include the python bindings. i.e. do not include -DBINDING_BUILD=Python3 in the CMake command.
+Creating a debug build of the `htm.core` library and unit tests is the same as building any C++ application in Debug mode in any IDE as long as you do not include the python bindings. i.e. do not include `-DBINDING_BUILD=Python3` in the CMake command.
 ```
 (on Linux)
    rm -r build